ihappybhambra/Animated-Hover-Door/README.md

 # Animated-Hover-Door
-Project of Animated Hover Door using HTML and CSS
+This is a Project of Animated Hover Door using HTML and CSS.
+This project is completed by Harpreet Singh